 With its immaculately conditioned and classic layout, Del Monte Golf Course features wide fairways lined with oak, pine and cypress trees and the back nine includes a treacherous par-5, 512-yard 13th hole.
 Adjacent to the course, the Del Monte Pavilion offers an inviting outdoor setting for any special event, from hosting a corporate outing or a tournament awards ceremony.

 Over the years, Del Monte Golf Course has hosted numerous tournaments.
-It was the original host of the California State Amateur and continues to serve as one of three courses on which the TaylorMade Pebble Beach Invitational is played.
+It was the original host of the California State Amateur and continues to host the Monterey City Amateur and the Monterey Open Championship.

 Golf enthusiasts on the Monterey Peninsula have always known of the course’s rich history and beautiful challenges that make it such a special place to play.
 For the traveling golfer, a Pebble Beach experience would be incomplete without a round at Del Monte!

 A reachable par-5, the approach to the green should come from the left side of the fairway to open the hole.
 The gentle uphill slope will add distance to your actual yardage.